 Our Specialism as a Therapy Centre on multi sites.

-On average 25% or more of the children and young people come to the centres because they are survivors of abuse.
+51% of referrals mentioned experiencing abuse of some kind.
 A further 25% or more of the clients have been affected by domestic violence.
 The other primary referral reasons are anxiety, disruptive behavior and loss.

 We are part of the National Working Group for Sexually Exploited Children and Young People (www.nationalworkinggroup.org).